 So, let's not pretend for the kid's sake, or to protect our precious ego or reputation.
 Let's instead get real and deeply honest.

-It makes my ass twitch when people far too attached and delusional say things like, (spoken in a squeaky, mousy, cowardly voice) "but if you went back and did it all again knowing what you know now, you wouldn't have Elias or the twins".
+It makes me twitch when people far too attached and delusional say things like, "but if you went back and did it all again knowing what you know now, you wouldn't have x, y, or z."

 No, I would not.